koutianqi/koutianqi.github.io/_pages/about.md

   - /about.html
 ---

 I am a second year Ph.D student at the College of Information Science and Technology at The Pennsylvania State University.
 I am fortunate to be co-advised by Dr. Fred Fonseca and Dr. Daniel Susser.
-My research concerns epistemology of machine learning.

 Research
 -----